rajatgupta24/website-2/src/content/docs/gitpod-dedicated/index.md

 Gitpod Dedicated is deployed into the customer AWS account using a CloudFormation template.
 The actual deployment process itself takes around 30 minutes.
 To begin, create a new AWS account within the customer’s AWS organization.
 Then, execute a CloudFormation template that creates the necessary infrastructure.
 After that, the instance will register itself with the Dedicated Control plane and installs the latest version of Gitpod.

-Gitpod Dedicated is deployed into the customer AWS account using a CloudFormation template.
-To begin, create a new AWS account within the customer’s AWS organization.
-Then, execute a CloudFormation template that creates the necessary infrastructure.
-After that, the instance will register itself with the Dedicated Control plane and installs the latest version of Gitpod.

 ![Gitpod Dedicated Architecture](/images/docs/gitpod-dedicated/gitpod-dedicated-architecture.webp)

 Once deployed, the instance is able to connect to a source control management system (SCM) and other development resources on a corporate network *privately (*using a Transit Gateway attachment).